sidrisov/rebuild3/README.md

 ### Smart-Contracts

-Hardhat is used as development framework for smart-contracts.
+**HardHat** is used as development framework for smart-contract, **OpenZeppelin**  - smart-contract library, mainly for token/governance related functionality.

 Firstly, go to the solidity project and install dependencies: